 This will give their eyes time to refresh and blink naturally, moisturising their eyes properly and reducing the risk of dry eye.

 In darker lighting, a bright, glaring screen can be harsh on eyes.
 Show your child how to adjust the brightness levels of the screen and encourage them to set it on the lowest setting possible, while still being able to see without constantly exposing their eyes to a strong glare.

 In addition, you might want to invest in an anti-glare screen for the computer monitor in your house.
 These are very affordable and can go a long way to reducing the intensity of the computer brightness on your child’s eyes.

-One way to drastically reduce the effects that digital screens have on your children and their eyes is to encourage them to get involved with other activities.
+One way to drastically reduce the effects that digital screens have on your children and their eyes is to encourage them to get involved and start spending more time with other activities.
 Sports and outdoor play aren’t just good for the exercise they provide, they’re also linked with improving your child’s cognitive skills and hand-eye coordination.

 Try to get your child active in a sport or activity that gets them plenty of fresh air and helps with developing and maintaining their visual acuity.

 5. Get plenty of sleep

 As with the rest of the body, eyes need time to relax and rest, especially after an extended amount of time watching TV or other digital screens.
 Children in particular also need sleep for their overall development.
 Encourage an early night and at least 8 hours of sleep each night.

 If followed properly, these steps can work in the long term to keeping your children’s eye health safe from any vision issues caused by the negative effects that digital screen time use can have.
 Bearing all this in mind, it’s also a smart idea to limit the time your children spends on screens to a reasonable amount.